massimo-zaniboni/asterisell-v5/doc/website/content/pages/support.rst

 Open source development
 -----------------------

-Asterisell is released under GPL3+ license: `Asterisell GitHub Repository`_.
+Asterisell is released under GPL3+ license.
 The development is usually driven by customer requests, and it is done inside private repositories, for not exposing confidential information.
 But at the end of the work, all improvements are back-ported to the OSS version, except obviously private configurations of the customers.

 Current status
 --------------